This post was originally published Sep 29, 2015 and extensively updated November 25, 2019.

 The Benefits of Organizing Your Business as an LLC

 There are significant benefits to changing your sole proprietorship to an LLC.
 You’ll retain the freedom and flexibility you need to run your business while gaining some essential protections for you and your personal assets.
 Here are some of the LLC benefits you should know about:

 The Risks of Organizing as an LLC

 In many cases, switching your sole proprietorship to a limited liability company makes sense.
 That said, there are some risks associated with this business structure.
 Here’s what you need to know:

-Steps to Switch from a Sole Proprietorship to an LLC
+When to Switch from a Sole Proprietorship to an LLC

 - Draft an Operating Agreement to specify the ownership percentages and roles of each member, as well as guidelines for resolving disputes and dissolving the LLC.